Mammary Gland Cancer in Dogs

 Lipid-rich carcinoma

-dogs prior to their first heat cycle significantly reduces the cancer risk later in life.
-Spaying after dogs prior to their first
+Spaying dogs prior to their first heat cycle significantly reduces the cancer risk later in life.
+Spaying after the second heat

 Mammary tumors can develop either as a single mass or as multiple masses within the mammary gland.
 Dogs and cats